tsackton/taelgar/Gazetteer/The Western Green Sea Region/Sembara/Sembara.md

 -   Cooler relationship with dwarves -- not at all hostile, but dwarves are more aligned with the highland kingdoms, esp Ardlas and Lavnoch

--   Close relationship with lizardfolk, who have played an outsized role in Sembara’s history and establishment of House of Sewick.
+-   Close relationship with lizardfolk, who have played an outsized role in Sembara’s history and establishment of [[House of Sewick]].

 -   Elves very rare in Sembara, with little direct political contacts; largest Elven settlement nearby is the semi-mythical kingdom of Orenlas in the forests surrounding a supposedly enchanted lake south/southeast of Tyrwingha in the Cymea foothills.